KHZ-INTL/blog/_posts/2017-12-17-crackme-writeup-snd-02.markdown

 A valid license key: "GGGGGGGGGG000000".

-The license validation algorithm in psudo python:
+The license validation algorithm in pseudo python:

 {% highlight python %}
 ESI = 0